rigovides/bloglife/wip.markdown

 permalink: /wip/
 ---

-I am currently working on updating this site.
+## What I am working on right now:

+- Updating this site
+- Learning SwiftUI
+- Reading Thinking Fast and Slow by Daniel Kahneman